AECC University College Sports Teams

 England's best handball university team 2019/20.
 Find out more about the members and their wins over at their Instagram account here.

-Here is a list of some of out most popular social clubs at AECC University College.
-If you have a suggestion for a new club, please do contact our Students' Union.
+Here is a list of some of our most popular societies/ social clubs at AECC University College.
+If you have a suggestion for a new club, please do contact SUSocial.

 Asian and Afro-Caribbean Society